bryan-bartow/homebridge-alarm.com/README.md

 * "password": Alarm.com login password, same as app (required)
 * "apiKey": [WrapAPI.com](http://www.wrapapi.com) Server API key for the alarmdotcom API (required)
 * "apiUsername": [WrapAPI.com](http://www.wrapapi.com) username
-* "accessories": Object containing a key for each supported accessory device type, whose Boolean value determines whether or not the plugin will (attempt to) use the accessory
+* "accessories": Object containing a key for each supported accessory device type, whose boolean value determines whether or not the plugin will (attempt to) use the accessory

 # Alarm.com Nag Screens

-Occasionally, after logging into alarm.com, users will be shown a variety of screens asking them to confirm email addresses, etc. before they are shown their system status screen.
-The plugin depends on the status screen being shown immediately after login.
+This plugin depends on the status screen being shown immediately after login but, occasionally, users will be nagged by a variety of screens after logging into alarm.com asking them to confirm email addresses, etc. before they are shown their system status screen.
 If you're getting errors, the first thing you should try is manually logging into alarm.com on your browser and dismiss / handle any tasks you're presented before the status page.
 The plugin will most likely work once this is finished.